-FODMAP is an acronym for fermentable oligosaccharides, disaccharides, monosaccharides and polyols – a group of sugars that are not completely digested or absorbed in the small intestine.
+FODMAP is an acronym for fermentable oligosaccharides, disaccharides, monosaccharides and polyols.
+This is a group of sugars that are not completely digested or absorbed in the small intestine.
 While most of us can eat foods containing FODMAPs without any issue or concern, for the 15 to 20 percent of Australians who have irritable bowel syndrome (IBS), they can cause pain, distress and embarrassment.

 When FODMAPs reach the small intestine, they move slowly, which attracts water.
 When they pass into the large intestine, FODMAPs are fermented by the bacteria living in the gut, which produces gas.
 This extra gas and water cause the intestinal wall to stretch and expand.
 Because people with IBS have a very sensitive gut, this “stretching” of the intestines can trigger symptoms of IBS, causing pain and discomfort.

-FODMAPs are found naturally in many highly nutritious foods, including fruits and vegies, breads and cereals and nuts and legumes.
+FODMAPs are naturally present in a wide range of highly nutritious foods, including fruits and vegetables, breads and cereals, nuts and legumes.
 They’re also found in unhealthy foods like lollies.
 Because FODMAPs are found in wheat-containing foods such as bread, many people who think they’re intolerant to gluten are actually intolerant to a FODMAP.

 “People will think that gluten is the problem and that’s what’s causing their GI symptoms,” says dietitian and gut health expert Chloe McLeod.
 “However, in a lot of cases, it could be any of the FODMAPs.
 In particular, it’s most likely to be wheat.
-Wheat contains something called a wheat fructan which is one of the types of FODMAPs.”
+Wheat contains something called a wheat fructan which is a type of FODMAP.”

 Should I go on the low FODMAP diet?

-“Even following a strict low FODMAP diet long-term for people with IBS tends to not be encouraged, because it’s an intolerance, not an allergy.
+“Even for people with IBS, following a strict low-FODMAP diet in the long-term is not recommended.
+That’s because it’s an intolerance, not an allergy.
 So, it’s not about avoiding FODMAPs long-term; it’s about working out when your individual tolerance level lies, so that you’re able to better manage your symptoms.”

 What should I do if I think I’m FODMAP-intolerant?